Prashant-kumar-ahirwar/Assignments_Massai/assignment 6/Prashant_Kumar_PromptEngineering.md

 ---

 **Comparison:**
-The direct-answer prompt produced a single number with no visible reasoning, making it impossible to verify or correct if it were wrong.
-The chain-of-thought prompt broke the problem into logical stages — calculating department sizes first, then new hires, then the total — which both produced the correct answer and made every step auditable.
-Chain-of-thought is especially valuable for multi-step reasoning because each committed intermediate value constrains the next calculation, preventing the compounding errors that arise when a model jumps directly to a conclusion.
-One limitation observed is that the model may still make rounding decisions inconsistently (e.g., whether to round 37.5 employees up or down), so even a step-by-step output should be reviewed when exact precision is required.
+The difference was pretty clear.
+Without chain-of-thought, the model just threw out a single number — and honestly, if it had been wrong, there'd be no way to know where it went wrong.
+With chain-of-thought, every step was visible and I could check each one.
+It got the right answer (172) and I could actually follow the logic.
+This makes a lot of sense for math problems because one wrong intermediate value messes up everything after it — so forcing the model to write out each step keeps it on track.
+The limitation I noticed is around rounding.
+The model had to decide what to do with 37.5 employees, and it rounded up to 38.
+That's a reasonable call, but a different run might round differently and get a slightly different final number.
+So even with chain-of-thought, you should double-check the answer yourself when precision actually matters.

 ---